halo/Xbox360ControllerManager/README.md

-### Work in Progress Note

-Work is in progress.
-I've established basic connection with the Controllers and am working on the abstraction so that you can plug this cocoa pod into your project.
-I don't want you to have to deal with IOHIDDevices, but with real controller instances and proper Notifications.

 # Xbox 360 Controller Manager

 This is a [CocoaPod](http://cocoapods.org) which provides a simple API for you to work with Xbox input devices such as controllers, guitars, and drumsets.